amba-git/xor_stego_tool/README.md

 - Python 3.x
 - A `.ppm` image in **P6 binary format** (use GIMP or ImageMagick to convert if needed)
+- You can also use https://www.iloveimg.com/jpg-to-image/jpg-to-png to convert
 ---

 # Installation